inorrr/cousera_learning/generative_ai_with_large_language_models/notes.md

 - next word perdiction is the base logic behind many tasks in text generation.
 For example, write essay with given prompt, summarization, translation, natural languate to machine code, entity extraction,
 - Connect LLM to external source so that it can perform tasks that it has not be pre-trained on is an ongoing research area.

+#### Text generation before transformer
+- RNN: recurent neural networks.
+Look at the previous couple of words to predict the next word.
+Performance improves as model get larger, but still not good enough as human language is complex and sometimes contains ambiguity.

+"Attentional is All You Need": the transformer paper published by Google and the University of Toronto.
+Transformers can be:
+- scaled efficiently to use multicore GPU
+- parallel process to use larger tranining datasets.
+- able to make attention to input meaning - crutoial

 ### LLM pre-training and scaling laws

 ## Module 2: Fine-tuning and evaluating large language models